apache/incubator-spot/spot-oa/oa/components/README.md

 **Configuration**

-- reputation_config.json: Stores a list of reputation services to call during oni-oa execution.
+- reputation_config.json: Stores a list of reputation services to call during spot-oa execution.
 Also it contains a list of columns to check reputation. gti_config.json looks like this:

         {